 - Grilled pineapple syrup is a great way to add smoky pineapple notes to mixed drinks.

-- Homemade elderflower syrup is a subtle, sweet, and floral syrup that's perfect for Spritz cocktails.
+- Homemade elderflower syrup is a subtle, sweet, floral syrup perfect for Spritz cocktails.

-- Get fancy and create a homemade Prosecco syrup.
+- Get fancy and create homemade Prosecco syrup.

 - Love color-changing cocktails?
 Try to make your own with homemade butterfly pea syrup.